Kemo890/Crunchbase-MySQL-Project/README.md

 # Crunchbase MySQL Project
- Loaded crunchbase data into MySQL database
+* In this project I have created a MySQL database and loaded the crunchbase data into tables.
+* I then used the data to create a Tableau Dashboard.